Aggregates/MI_HW2/TechnicalReport.md

 ### Approach Comparison ###

-Thes algorithms of Minimax and Alph-Beta Pruning provide a strong base for the evaluation of two player games.
+These algorithms of Minimax and Alph-Beta Pruning provide a strong base for the evaluation of two player games.
 They are often utilised by AI in games of Chess, Checkers, Tic-Tac-Toe and other similar games.
 Even in the case of 2048 which on the surface is a one (or zero) player game, these approaches can be applied by visualising the player as trying to "maximise" their score or position and the pseudo-random placement of new tiles by the